BEASTgg/5thsem/README.md

-## NOTICE - THIS REPO WILL BE MADE PRIVATE FROM 21st TO 28th OF NOV !! :careful:
+## NOTICE - THIS REPO WILL BE MADE PRIVATE FROM 21st TO 28th OF NOV !!

 For [syllabus](https://github.com/BEASTgg/5thsem/tree/main/Syllebus) click 💁‍♂️
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------